ultramegatom/adblock-twitch-garbage/README.md

 # adblock-twitch-garbage

 This is an AdblockPlus Filter list to remove anoying stuff from twitch.tv.
-The 'Autoplay Area' on the frontpage will be removed entirely and the playback of it will be blocked.
+The 'Autoplay Area' on the frontpage will be hidden entirely and the playback of it will be blocked.
 Any twitch extensions should be hidden - this includes the 'Subscribe with Prime' button.

 ## Setup